Pentecontad calendar: Overview

-Tawfiq Canaan (1882–1964) described the use of such a calendar among Palestinians in southern Palestine, as did his contemporary Gustaf Dalman, who wrote of the practices of Muslim agriculturalists who used Christian designations for the fiftieth day, "which in turn overlaid far more ancient agricultural practices: grape-watching, grape-pressing, sowing, etc."
+Tawfiq Canaan (1882–1964) described the use of such a calendar among Palestinians in Palestine, as did his contemporary Gustaf Dalman, who wrote of the practices of Muslim agriculturalists who used Christian designations for the fiftieth day, "which in turn overlaid far more ancient agricultural practices: grape-watching, grape-pressing, sowing, etc."

+Stephan Hanna Stephan provides details about the structure of this calendar as it was being practiced in the early 20th century in an article in the journal of the Palestine Oriental Society entitled The Division of the Year in Palestine.
+He notes that the first period of fifty days begins on Easter (by the Julian calendar used by the Eastern Orthodox Church) and continues until Pentecost, and the harvesting of lentils.
+The second period immediately begins and coincides with the harvesting of wheat and barley and ends with the feast of Mar Elias (July 20).
+The third period coincides with the harvesting of grapes and figs and ends on Eid al-Saleeb (September 14).
+The fourth period sees the harvesting and pressing olives and covers a period of exactly 50 days (like the first) extending to November 3, which marks Eid al Ludd.
+The fifth marks a time of ploughing and sowing and extends until Christmas.
+The sixth ends when the lenten fast begins and the seventh period ends with Easter again.
+He also mentions another concomitant system of dividing the year into periods of 40 and 50 days.

 Julian Morgenstern argued that the calendar of the Book of Jubilees has ancient origins as a somewhat modified survival of the pentecontad calendar.

 At Qumran

 Several different calendars are reflected in the Qumran calendrical texts, some of which were used by the Essenes at Qumran.
 Their year was marked by festivals such as the Feast of New Wine, the Feast of Oil, and the Feast of New Wheat.
 But rather than a pentecontad calendar, with its fifty-day period, the Qumran texts mostly refer to a 364-day calendar tradition that divides the year into four quarters of three months each.
 Nevertheless, the pentecontad calendar is reflected in some Qumran texts such as the Temple Scroll (11Q19 13-29).

 In the Temple Scroll's pentecontad calendar, the year was divided into seven fifty-day periods, each marked by an agricultural festival.
 The offering of firstfruits of the harvest at the Temple was connected with this.

 Several other texts at Qumran have been found to contain pentecontad calendars.
 Among them are 11Q20 1–6, 4Q325, and 4Q365.